charan-mudiraj/get-json/README.md

 **Step-1:** The URLs from which the similar(same props) data to be fetched are specified in URLs Section.

-**Step-2:** The Classes(whole string) of required data's HTML element are specified in classes section, with optional key-names, data-type and search-type.
+**Step-2:** The Classes(whole string) of required data's HTML element are specified in classes section, with other optional settings.

 - **Key-name** : Unique name given to a value in an object.
 - **Data-type [String, Number, Boolean]** : Data-type of a value.